ory/kratos/internal/httpclient/docs/V0alpha1Api.md

 > AdminLogoutIdentity(ctx, id).Execute()

-Calling this endpoint irrecoverably and permanently Invalidates all sessions that belong to a given Identity.
+Calling this endpoint irrecoverably and permanently deletes and invalidates all sessions that belong to the given Identity.